$L$-functions of Kloosterman sheaves: Conjectures of Evans type

 \subsubsection{\texorpdfstring{$\varepsilon$}{epsilon}-factors}

-In order to apply Theorem~\ref{thm::modularity} for motives attached to Kloosterman sheaves, it is necessary to check that the associated Galois representations are odd, which means the determinant's value at complex conjugation is $-1$.
+In order to apply Theorem~\ref{thm::modularity} for motives attached to Kloosterman sheaves, it is necessary to check that the associated Galois representations are odd.
 This is ensured by the following Proposition and Chebotarev's density theorem. \begin{prop} If $n|\lambda|$ is even, then

 \end{prop} \begin{proof} By applying Corollary~\ref{cor::perfect-pariring-ell-adic}, we find that the middle $\ell$-adic cohomology $\mathrm{H}^1_{\et,\rr{mid}}\big(\bb{G}_{m,\bfp},\Kl_{n+1}^\lambda\big)$ is a symplectic representation of $\gal(\bfp/\fpp)$.
 Consequently, the determinant of $\frob_p$ is a power of $p$.
 Taking into consideration both the dimension and the weight of $\mathrm{H}^1_{\et,\rr{mid}}\big(\bb{G}_{m,\bfp},\Kl_{n+1}^\lambda\big)$, we deduce that